Calling Nurse A 'Hero,' Utah Hospital Bars Police From Patient-Care Areas

 The new policy "was written the day after this incident" and was implemented within weeks, Pearce said.
 Here's how she described the goals for the change:

-- Allow front-line patient care staff to focus on their work
+- Allow front-line patient care staff to focus on their work.

-- Prevent disputes from taking place inside patient care units
+- Prevent disputes from taking place inside patient care units.

-- Ensure only "highly trained people" work through such issues
+- Ensure only "highly trained people" work through such issues.

 As we've reported, Wubbels is a former two-time Olympic skier.